 Our close relationships with successful alumni, as well as other entrepreneurs and industry leaders, not only enhance your education but also improve your chances for employment and/or mentoring after graduation.

 You will take field trips that expose you to the “real workings” of various companies and their sustainability practices.

 Employers constantly stress the need for employee candidates who demonstrate experiences, attitudes and leadership abilities beyond those provided in the classroom.
 Here are a few experiential learning opportunities that can help put your resume at the top of the pile:

 - Guest lecturers and industry leaders

 Join a business or social club.

 You will find clubs dedicated to promoting and enhancing your business acumen and leadership skills.
-Students enjoy field trips, group discussions, and attend special events to further expose you to experiences within the sustainability management.
+You will enjoy field trips and group discussions and attend special events to further expose you to experiences within the sustainability management.